TeachBooks/template/README.md

 This page is useful for user type 3, 4 and 5.
 ```

-This page shows you how as an example how to start your own Jupyter Book and hosting that book online.
+The template allows you to start your own Jupyter Book and hosting that book online without knowledge on Git, the Jupyter book package, python or anaconda.
 It doesn't elaborate on the collaborative functionalities of Git or how to edit the book.

 1. To get started making your Jupyter Book with our functionalities, use the [template book](https://github.com/TeachBooks/template) as template: